GrowthPath/zoho_analytics_connector/README.md

 next_version Test updates

+1.4.1 Something seems to changed with the UTF encoding returned by the export endpoint.
+Change decoding to use utf-8-sig 1.4.0 some adaptation towards new API from Zoho

 1.3.6 Documentation updates, test updates.
 Added a 'pre-delete function' to calculate how many rows should be deleted.
     deleteData returns an int not a string for the number of rows deleted.